Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Introduction

-The situation changes completely for the systems of a finite, but moderate or even small number of particles ($N \ll \infty$).
-In such situations, from the very beginning, the fluctuations may play a much more important role.
-Therefore, one has to distinguish here two situations: Situation-1 -- when we have access to a system with moderate or a small number of particles, and repeated measurements in time are allowed; we term this situation \emph{repeated-measurements finite-size regime}.
-Alternatively, we may face the Situation-2 -- when we restrict ourselves to one-shot measurements on a system composed of a single or a moderate number of particles.
-We term the Situation-2 as the \emph{one-shot finite-size regime}.
-Note, for the cases that do not involve time evolution in the system, both the situations become identical.
+However, the situation changes completely for the systems of a finite, but moderate or even small number of quantum particles ($N \ll \infty$) where the standard thermodynamics is not applicable.
+In such cases, from the very beginning, the fluctuations may play a much more important role.
+The situations may be classified in two regimes: many-shot finite-size regime - where repeated measurements (in time) are allowed on a system is made up of moderate or a small number of particles, and one-shot finite-size regime - where only one-shot measurements are allowed on a system composed of a single or a moderate number of particles.
+In the last decades, enormous efforts have been put forward to extend thermodynamics to these regimes leading to two major approaches.